The Galerie Jeanne Bucher

 The young Cantonese artist Yang Jiechang, invited to participate in the show “Les Magiciens de la Terre” at Beaubourg, joined the gallery in the early 90’s.
 Then, American sculptor Mark di Suvero presented, with the collaboration of the gallery, his monumental sculptures in six different locations in Paris in 1997 exhibition that were unanimously praised.
 The artist Paul Rebeyrolle join the gallery for his latest period of creation.

 For over 70 years, constant exhibitions and support were given to develop the work of these great artists through emblematic and important exhibitions, the publication of numerous exhibition catalogues – today recognised as reference books, the placing of works by these artists in the collections of major international institutions as well as the expertise develop throughout the years, the active collboration to publish their Catalogues Raisonnés, the loyalty testified by important art critics and collectors, along with the unique personnalité of its director, perpetuate the spirit of a gallery founded in 1925.
-With a 70 years long experience in this profession, Jean-François Jaeger, joined in 2003 by his daughter Véronique Jaeger, remains today the President of the gallery and is still present everyday.
+With a 70 years long experience in this profession, Jean-François Jaeger, joined in 2003 by his daughter Véronique Jaeger, was the President of the gallery until his death on December 26th, 2021.